 Lunch and learns are a great opportunity to develop your team’s skills and training.
-And as Entrepreneur points out, they are a proven way to bridge the gap between the various age groups in your office.
-And they even increase employee satisfaction.
+As Entrepreneur points out, they are a proven way to bridge the gap between the various age groups in your office, and they certainly increase employee satisfaction.
 But all too often the “learn” portion gets all the attention.
-The “lunch” part doesn’t have to be a boring after thought.
+The “lunch” part doesn’t have to be a boring afterthought.
 It’s time to think outside of the boxed lunch.
 Here are 50 lunch and learn food ideas to help you break out of your regular routine.

 Lunch and Learn Food Ideas